 - While Java 17 is indeed a new long-term support release for Java, so too are Java 8 and 11 still LTS releases.
 And ColdFusion 2021 and 2018 (the currently supported CF versions) do NOT yet support Java 17.
 They only support Java 11.
-(While CF2018 did support Java 12 for a time, that version lived only for 6 months, like all version between 11 and 17, so Adobe did not "keep up" with all those short-term versions.)
-We can expect a coming update to CF 2021 (and hopefully 2018) to add support for Java 17, as has been the pattern in the past.
+(CF2018 did originally come with Java 10, and it did support Java 12 for a time, but that version lived only for 6 months, like all version between 11 and 17, so Adobe did not "keep up" with all those short-term versions.)
+We can expect the coming CF2023 and perhaps an update to CF 2021 (even if not CF2018) to add support for Java 17, as has been the pattern in the past.

 - And in a post I did on the Apr 2019 jvm updates (which I point to in that "table" post), I cover such things as how

 CF only formally supports Oracle Java and not others, the short-lived Java 12 support, and more.

 - Before moving on, let me note that if you ARE on an older, unsupported versions of CF (CF2016 or earlier) or Java (older updates to Java 11 or 8, or Java 7 or earlier), you're playing a dangerous game of Russian Roulette.
 You may not have been struck yet, but in Oct 2021 I offered a post about a nasty ransomware vulnerability hitting those who had failed to update CF with a fix Adobe had provided years ago!
 Even CF2016, last updated in March 2021, does not have security fixes in the updates for CF2018 and 2021 that Adobe released in Sept 2021, and any beyond.
 Don't be "that person", still running such older CF versions.

 As for how you would go about updating Java within CF: